Family Sangha Totoro Sleepover Retreat at Green Gulch Farm Zen Center

 Soto Zen

-Two-night family retreat at Green Gulch Farm exploring intergenerational practice, ancestral healing, and nature connection.
-Includes zazen, children's activities, and a screening of My Neighbor Totoro.
-Open to families with children of all ages.
+Two-night family retreat at Green Gulch Farm exploring family practice as a path for healing ancestral lineages.
+The program includes group practice, separate children's activities, and a screening of My Neighbor Totoro.
+Residential.

 About this retreat